charkster/trigger/README.md

 xc3sprog -c jtaghs1_fast -I scarf_top.bit

  SCARF requires a SPI bus to communicate with the fpga board, so a raspberry pi or a USB SPI adapter is needed.
 "CmodA7_Master.xdc" defines all the pin connections needed.
+The LSB output of the pattern generator block (gpio_pat_gen_out[0]) connects to the trigger_source pin on your breadboard.